poplarShift/arctic-nitrate-fluxes/paper/paper.md

 @randelhoff2016regional provided estimates of end-of-century new production, given presently observed turbulence and potential future increases in the freshwater inventory observed in a numerical circulation model [@nummelin2015consequences].
 They concluded that a potential increase in new production in the Amundsen Basin (if the system were to turn to nitrate limitation) may fall victim to future increases in vertical stability.
 Little is known about the future of seasonal and especially summertime stratification in the surface layer [@randelhoff2017turbulent].

 Contrarily, @polyakov2017greater posited that an ongoing Atlantification will lead to deeper winter convection in the Eurasian Basin.
 As Atlantic Water is also the principal source of heat in the Arctic Ocean, it has been implicated in recent sea ice loss [@ivanov2016arctic; @polyakov2017greater], and hence could regionally relieve nutrient and light limitation at the same time [@randelhoff2018seasonality].
 The recent decreases of sea ice extent in Northern Fram Strait and north of Svalbard [@onarheim2018seasonal] indicate that such a process is already well underway.
-The analogue may be happening in the Chukchi sea, where the Alaskan Coastal Current brings in both large amounts of heat [@woodgate2012observed] and nutrients [@torres-valdes2013export], but the published literature is less clear on the presence and effects of such a tentative advective borealization of the Chukchi sea.
+The analogue may be happening in the Chukchi sea, where the Alaskan Coastal Current brings in both large amounts of heat [@woodgate2012observed] and nutrients [@torres-valdes2013export], but the published literature is less clear on the presence and effects of such a tentative advective borealization of the Chukchi Sea.

 ## Ice cover and wind-driven turbulence

 The published literature is also equivocal on whether or not the decreasing ice cover will enhance turbulent mixing in the upper ocean.
 While less sea ice may enhance the input of wind energy into the ocean [@rainville2009observations; @dosser2016dynamics], this energy may be dissipated at shallow depths due to the strong stratification [@lincoln2016wind].
-Reanalysis of conductivity-temperature depth and acoustic Doppler current profiler finestructure data has not shown trends in turbulent mixing in recent decades either [@guthrie2013revisiting; @chanona2018variability].
+Reanalysis of conductivity-temperature depth and acoustic Doppler current profiler finestructure data has not shown trends in turbulent mixing in recent decades [@guthrie2013revisiting; @chanona2018variability].

-Broken-up, free-drifting sea ice in summer may may enhance wind energy input into the upper ocean compared to ice-covered areas by enhancing surface roughness [@martin2016impact] but also decrease vertical turbulent mixing in the surface layer through the associated layer of meltwater [@randelhoff2016vertical; @randelhoff2017turbulent].
+Broken-up, free-drifting sea ice in summer may enhance wind energy input into the upper ocean compared to ice-covered areas by enhancing surface roughness [@martin2016impact] but also decrease vertical turbulent mixing in the surface layer through the associated layer of meltwater [@randelhoff2016vertical; @randelhoff2017turbulent].
 Larger freezing rates, caused by increasing proportions of first-year ice, may increase upward mixing, but the potential effects on entrainment of nitrate into the surface layer has to our knowledge not been systematically studied.
 A major uncertainty in any future prognoses is the scarcity of large-scale surveys of the ice-ocean boundary layer.

 ## Arctic nitrate fluxes in a global context